sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 Constructing a transaction includes:

 1. Fetch the latest UTXO containing the contract instance from `ContractUtxos`. as an input to the transaction.
 2. Add output to the transaction according to the game state and game rules.
-During the process of adding outputs, use `toContractState()` to convert the game state to the contract state.
+During the process of adding outputs, use `toContractState()` function to convert the game state to the contract state.
 3. Set the contract unlock script.

 ### 4. Update state contract state